sarafashutosh/python-projects/README.md

 # Python Projects
 ## Description
 This repository showcases my Python learning journey, featuring projects from foundational concepts to real-world applications.
-Each project emphasizes clean code and documentation, serving both as a portfolio of my growth and a structured resource for others interested in learning Python.
+Each project emphasizes clean code and documentation, serving as a portfolio of my learning journey and a structured resource for others interested in learning Python.

-## Progress
+## Projects

 |Project No. |Project Name |Status |
 |-----|--------|--------|